 How Your Financial Advisor Receives Commissions

-Your financial advisor typically has a choice of variable annuity commission options regarding the timing and structure of commissions paid to Raymond James.
+Your financial advisor typically has a choice of variable annuity commission options.
 In most cases, the structure of the commission selected by your financial advisor will have no impact on your annuity contract expenses.
 Annuity products may offer the following commission options:

 - A single, lump sum commission based on your purchase amount